 Homework: There will be three homework assignments that will involve both programming and discussion.
+There will also be small assignments that will be done on an image that you will choose in the beginning of the semester.

 Quiz: There will be at least two in-class quizzes.